-Intern Name 2: Period Covered: Check One: ☐ Initial ☐ 3 Months ☐ 6 Months ☐ 9 Months ☐ Final Supervisors : improve.
-It or change in defining a goals and evaluating p (1) BELOW EXPECTATIONS The intern is performing knowledge and skills are instances of immediate unsatisfactory, and a a remediation plan is (2): beginning stage of inter nship.
-The intern requ uires ongoing observa or incoming interns at the tion, instruction, or other erforming them satisfactorily (3): nsistent professional growth for midyear interns on most (4): PROFICIENT/ADVANCED The intern exhibits know demonstrated ongoing prating represents a minimule internship. vledge and skills that a professional growth re elative to his/her/the ir level of functioning.
-This (5): OUTSTANDING PERFORM The intern demonstrates grade. tioning at a professional
+Intern Nam ie: Period Covered: Check One: □ Initial ☐ 3 Months ☐ 6 Months \square 9 Months ☐ Final Supervisors . improve.
+It r change in defining g oals and evaluating pe (1) BELOW EXPECTATIONS The intern is performing knowledge and skills are instances of immediate of unsatisfactory, and a remediation plan is re (2): DEVELOPING The intern demonstrates beginning stage of intern oversight to ensure that iship.
+The intern requ ires ongoing observati (3): = sistent professional growth for midyear interns on most (4): PROFICIENT/ADVANCED The intern exhibits know demonstrated ongoing prating represents a miniminaternship. rofessional growth re lative to his/her/their level of functioning.
+This (5): OUTSTANDING PERFORM The intern demonstrates grade. · oning at a professional